iakashsrivastava/cards/README.md

-The Project can be viwed at :- https://highspot-cards-grid.netlify.app/
+The Project can be viewed at :- https://highspot-cards-grid.netlify.app/

 # Getting Started with Create React App